 It is important that acne vulgaris breakouts are treated.
 Appropriate treatments reduce skin scarring, acne marks and pigmentation.
 Thereafter, maintenance therapy is vital to keep acne at bay and lessen the chance of a breakout.

 How can I improve my Acne Scars?

-Acne scarring is an unfortunate complication of acne.
+Acne scarring is an unfortunate but common complication of acne.
 It often results from acne that has been left untreated and resultant damage done to the dermal layer of the skin.
 Severe forms of acne such as cystic acne have a much higher risk of scarring.